chrisimmel/legal_agent/README.md

 # Legal Research Agent

-An intelligent multi-agent system for legal document research and analysis.
-The system uses advanced AI agents to plan, execute, and reflect on research tasks to provide comprehensive answers to legal queries.
+A simple multi-agent system for legal document research and analysis.
+The system uses a small set of AI agents to plan, execute, and reflect on research tasks to provide comprehensive answers to legal queries.

+NOTE: This is just a simple proof of concept, not intended for any real use.

 ## Features